 Integration

-The web API allows you to retrieve the perfect set that integrates seamlessly with the platform that you use for YARA scanning.
+The web API allows you to retrieve the perfect set that integrates seamlessly with the platform you use.
 Depending on your use case, we recommend subscriptions for different rule categories.

 Note: The feed cannot be downloaded or used on Microsoft Windows or macOS systems.